rahuljoy16/Simple-Calculator/README.md

 # Simple-Calculator
-A simple calculator where different types of computations can be made.
+A simple calculator where endless types of computations can be made.